petergeoghegan/pg_hexedit/README.md

 block that is a direct child of the root page.
 The wxHexEditor shortcut for accessing the offsets is Ctrl + G.

+There is also a gin_hexedit convenience script.
+This does not set offsets automatically.
+Instead, it runs an SQL query that summarizes contiguous ranges within the index based on block type (this is output to stdout).
+Byte-wise offsets are output, which may be manually input using the offsets dialog.
+GIN indexes are often made up of a fairly small number of contiguous ranges of a single page type (e.g., 'data', 'leaf'), so a high level summary can help when locating the section that is of interest.
+Note that there might be fragmentation (many distinct, smaller contiguous ranges) in uncommon cases.

 The scripts will only open the first 1GB segment file in the relation.
 Note also that these convenience scripts limit the range of blocks that are summarized, to keep the overhead acceptable.
 (This can be changed by modifying